ikaharudin7/PL-Data/README.md

 # Ian Kaharudin, Student ID 1168711

-This is a project which entails the processing, analysis and visualisations of data obtained from articles from the Premier League football competition.
+This is a university project which entails the processing, analysis and visualisations of data obtained from articles from the Premier League football competition.
 It uses the following dependencies:

 import numpy as np